 You know your audience, right?
 What about your ideal customer?
 Do you know them?
 Knowing and understanding your ideal customer as well as what makes them ideal is the first step in lead scoring.

 After you’ve identified the characteristics of your ideal customer, it’s time to develop a rating system that converts these characteristics into quantitative scores.
 A lead scoring system creates a common vernacular that the two teams can share so that both understand what success looks like and what it doesn’t look like.
 Ask your sales team to assign leads scores as prospective clients and customers meet certain criteria.
 Then bring your marketing team into the mix.
-By allowing your marketing team to understand your sales team’s lead scoring system, they can optimize their marketing efforts to help support the sales team’s targeted efforts.
+By allowing your marketing team the opportunity to understand your sales team’s lead scoring system, they can optimize their marketing efforts to help support the sales team’s goals.

 Introduce A Shared Customer Relationship Management Tool